That Old Familiar Feeling

 "Jess!"
 Sam cries looking back to the form in the flames as Dean continues to bodily push him.
 Dean knows it is already too late for the girl.

 "No!"
 Sam yells as Dean finally manages to shove his brother out of the bedroom.
 When they reach the living room Sam finally starts to not fight him, but Dean doesn't let go of him.
-Sam turns forward and Dean throws an arm tightly around his back, clasping his shoulder and still pushing him out in front of himself, standing between Sam and the threat, making sure Sam gets to safety before himself.
-As always.
+Sam turns forward and Dean throws an arm tightly around his back, clasping his shoulder and still pushing him out in front of himself, standing between Sam and the threat, always making sure Sam gets to safety before himself.

 They make it out of the apartment and into the hallway, the heat and smoke growing more intense behind them.
 Dean grabs Sam's upper arm and they bound down the stairs, coughing as the smoke begins to choke them.